Business International Corporation: Barack Obama

-Barack Obama was, in part, responsible for the publication of a special BI report advising clients on how to conduct financial management in the hyper inflationary and Byzantine financial regulatory period in Brazil in the early 1980s.
+Barack Obama was, in part, responsible for the publication of a special BI report advising clients on how to conduct financial management in the hyperinflationary and Byzantine financial regulatory period in Brazil in the early 1980s.
 The report was entitled Financial Action Report: Survival Financial Management in Brazil.
-The report published in 1984 discussed such issues as "Choosing Cruzeiro or Dollar Financing", "the Inter-Company Market: Alternative to Bank Financing", "The Effectiveness of Government Hedging Instruments", "Leading and Lagging International Trade Payments", "Blocked Funds" among many other treasury and cash management topics.
+The report, published in 1984, discussed such issues as "Choosing Cruzeiro or Dollar Financing", "the Inter-Company Market: Alternative to Bank Financing", "The Effectiveness of Government Hedging Instruments", "Leading and Lagging International Trade Payments", "Blocked Funds" among many other treasury and cash management topics.

 The preface of the report states "Barack Obama, assistant manager, conducted the interviews and wrote up the results" in the report.

 CIA

 A 1977 New York Times article mentioned Business International as one of the lesser known of 22 news organizations found to have employed journalists who were also working for the Central Intelligence Agency (CIA).
 Elliott Haynes "said his father, Eldridge Haynes, had provided cover for four C.I.A. employees in various countries between 1955 and 1960."